-TRAPPER REPORT OF CATCH.-All licensed trappers must report their trapping activity (regardless of success or whether they trapped or not) by April 10.
-Reports must be made using the Department's Trapper's Report of Catch form or online at http://wdfw.wa.gov/wlm/trapper report/.
-If a trapper chooses to report using the Trapper's Report of Catch form, it is the responsibility of the licensed trapper to ensure the form is received (postmarked by April 10) by Washington Department of Fish and Wildlife, 600 Capitol Way North, Olympia, Washington 98501-1091.
-Any trapper not reporting by April 10 will be in noncompliance of reporting requirements.
+TRAPPER REPORT OF CATCH.-All licensed trappers must report their trapping activity (regardless of success or whether they trapped or not) by April 20.
+Reports must be made using the Department's Trapper's Report of Catch form or online at http://wdfw.wa.gov/hunting/trapping/index.php.
+If a trapper chooses to report using the Trapper's Report of Catch form, it is the responsibility of the licensed trapper to ensure the form is received (postmarked by April 20) by Washington Department of Fish and Wildlife, 600 Capitol Way North, Olympia, Washington 98501-1091.
+Any trapper not reporting by April 20 will be in noncompliance of reporting requirements.
 False reports will be considered the same as noncompliance.
 Failure to report trapping activity is an infraction, punishable under RCW 77.15.160.
-Noncompliant trappers who have paid their penalty under RCW 77.15.160 and WAC 232-12-134 must report their trapping activity prior to being issued a trapping license.